Follow by Email

 There are several biblical poems, especially in Psalms and Isaiah, where trees, mountains, and rivers "sing" (יְרַנְּנוּ) and "clap" (יִמְחֲאוּ-כָף) for God or for Israel:

-הָרִיעוּ לַה' כָּל-הָאָרֶץ פִּצְחוּ וְרַנְּנוּ וְזַמֵּרוּ: זַמְּרוּ לַה' בְּכִנּוֹר בְּכִנּוֹר וְקוֹל זִמְרָה . . . נְהָרוֹת יִמְחֲאוּ-כָף יַחַד הָרִים יְרַנֵּנו) תהלים צח:ד-ח(
+הָרִיעוּ לַה' כָּל-הָאָרֶץ פִּצְחוּ וְרַנְּנוּ וְזַמֵּרוּ: זַמְּרוּ לַה' בְּכִנּוֹר בְּכִנּוֹר וְקוֹל זִמְרָה . . . נְהָרוֹת יִמְחֲאוּ-כָף יַחַד הָרִים יְרַנֵּנו

-הֶהָרִים וְהַגְּבָעוֹת יִפְצְחוּ לִפְנֵיכֶם רִנָּה וְכָל-עֲצֵי הַשָּׂדֶה יִמְחֲאוּ-כָף )ישעיה נב:יב(
+(הֶהָרִים וְהַגְּבָעוֹת יִפְצְחוּ לִפְנֵיכֶם רִנָּה וְכָל-עֲצֵי הַשָּׂדֶה יִמְחֲאוּ-כָף (ישעיה נה:י

-All these natural phenomena generate impressive sounds and, in the poet's imagination, joyful song; mountains also seem to sing as the wind rushes through their trees.
+Each of these natural phenomena generate impressive sounds and, in the poet's imagination, joyful song; mountains also seem to sing as the wind rushes through their trees.

 In one of its rabbinic usages, the word נענוע itself connotes song and music; e.g., Tosefta Sanhedrin 12:5:

-רבי עקיבא אומר המנענע קולו בשיר השירים בבית המשתה ועושה אותו כמין זמר אין לו חלק לעולם הבא
+רבי עקיבא אומר המנענע קולו בשיר השירים בבית המשתה ועושה אותו כמין זמר אין לו חלק לעולם

-A similar musical usage is employed by the author of a piyyut for Maariv on Shemini Azeret, שמיני אשפוך, when he refers to playing a new eighth string -- there were previously seven -- on the harp of the future Temple:
+A similar musical usage is employed by the author of שמיני אשפוך, a piyyut for Maariv on Shemini Azeret, when he refers to playing a new eighth string -- there were previously seven -- on the harp of the future Temple:

 שמיני לעודף שמחה לראות / לנענע שמיני בעשותו נוראות

 I recently came across an intriguing and novel approach to the origin of na’anu’im.
-Moshe Zeev Sole suggests that waving the four species comes from a desire to create a sort of artificial wind, to remind the angel appointed on the wind and rain to fulfill his annual duties.* He does not present any evidence for this claim.
+Moshe Zeev Sole suggests that waving the four species derives from an ancient desire to create a sort of artificial wind, by which to remind the angel appointed on the wind and rain to fulfill his annual duties.** He does not present any evidence for this claim.
 Leaving that aside, this theurgical interpretation – one which sees the ritual as an attempt to influence the behavior of a divinity – may make na’anu’im seem primitive and obsolete.
-Anyone claiming today that shaking the lulav will awaken a wind spirit would be regarded as a pagan heretic, if not just an outright fool.
-But, to be fair, a theurgical element also appears to underly the latter part of the Talmudic passage above, which refers to "restraining harmful winds and dews” and to shooting “an arrow in the eye of Satan” by means of waving the lulav (see Maharsha's commentary, ad loc.).
-In the end, however, the Talmud seems uncomfortable with the idea of using the lulav to fight Satan.
-Perhaps in an attempt to suppress any overtly theurgical component, it rejects R. Aha's practice of invoking Satan’s name explicitly during na’anu’im.
+Today, it is laughable to imagine that anyone would shake a lulav to awaken a wind spirit.

-As modern people and as heirs to the rationalist tradition within Judaism, we tend – for good reason – to minimize the role of angels and demons in our traditions and literature.
-It is understandable, then, that the “wind angel” theory of na’anu’im causes us some discomfort.
+As modern people and as heirs to the rationalist tradition within Judaism, we tend – for good reason – to minimize the role of angels and demons in our tradition.
+It is understandable, then, that the “wind angel” theory of na’anu’im causes us much discomfort.
 On the other hand, even as moderns we may allow ourselves to draw inspiration from the idea of waving the lulav in order to generate a musical wind – taken by itself, perhaps, and with apologies to any meteorological angel who may feel left out.
 The idea is not too distant, after all, from Tosafot’s suggestion that na’anu’im represent the joining of nature’s personified song with human paeans of joy and thanksgiving following the harvest; of אָז יְרַנְּנוּ עֲצֵי הַיָּעַר in concert with הוֹדוּ לַה כִּי-טוֹב.

-*Ha-Moadim Ve-Hamikra, Jerusalem:Mabat, 1985, pp. 83ff.
-The author (1908-1994) was trained at the Hildesheimer Rabbinical Seminary in Berlin and wrote several books on various topics in Philosophy and Jewish Studies.
+**Ha-Moadim Ve-Hamikra, (Jerusalem: Mabat, 1985), pp. 83ff.
+The author (1908-1994) was trained at the Hildesheimer Rabbinical Seminary in Berlin and wrote several volumes on various topics in philosophy and Jewish Studies.
 A brief biography in David Tidhar's recently digitized Entziklopedia Le-Halutze Ha-Yishuv U-Vonav is available here.

 No comments: